Thoughts of a Mama Who’s Baby is Weaned

 It’s still hard for me to wrap my head around it but, as of almost two weeks ago, you are officially weaned.
+The feelings after weaning you have been intense!
 I look at you and see that you’re such a big boy – drinking out of your sippy cup with ease – and I just have to spend a moment mourning the loss of my baby.
 There are few things that are keeping you in the baby category these days and, for the most part, I view you as my little toddler.
 I absolutely adore this stage you’re in but I think back to all the memories that we made together our 14 and a half months of nursing.

 For as stressful and time consuming that nursing was it was a million times more beautiful and special.
 The bond we formed while gazing into each others eyes is so special to me.
 The slow mornings where we’d lay in bed together while you ate are imprinted in my memory.
 The smiles you’d give me as you took a break from drinking brought joy to my heart.
 I wouldn’t have traded those memories for anything.

 To be completely honest, I didn’t think I was going to wean you so young.